jessiesunpsych/personal-website/content/resources/jobmarket/index.md

 #   Otherwise, set `slides = ""`.
 slides: = ""
 ---
+## General Disclaimer

+My job market materials and experiences are primarily applicable to those who are applying for research-intensive positions in psychology departments in the U.S. and the U.K. None of this is meant to be prescriptive advice; YMMV!!
+Rather, because I benefited a lot from other people sharing their materials and experiences with me, I wanted to make my materials available as further *examples* that might be helpful.

 ## Job Market Materials

 Please visit [this OSF repository](https://osf.io/4a38g/) to download: